 8) Your safety and that of everyone in attendance is important to us!
 And we really don’t want an unplanned visit from the Fire or Police Departments (or the facility manager).
 There will be NO pyrotechnics allowed.
 If you want to use a weapon on stage, you must clear it with the Coordinator and Head of Security before the competition.
 Projectile weapons must be unloaded.
 And no blatantly modern weapons/guns will be allowed.
 All weapons must be kept peace-bonded until you are ready to go on stage and must immediately be returned to bonded status when you come off the stage.

 9) If your costume contains an element that can rub off onto another surface, please be considerate of your fellow costumers and our site by being very careful.
 Don’t leave a trail behind you.
-No dripping blood, messy body paint, peanut butter (yes, The Turd has been done) or anything similar in the green room or on stage.
+No dripping blood, messy body paint, peanut butter (yes, that has been tried) or anything similar in the green room or on stage.

 10) It is not required that a contestant has made their costume, or all their accessories.
 If someone else has made the costume for you, please give credit where credit is due.